Headfort School: Relaunch

 From May 2020 efforts were made to try to relaunch the school.
 The original operating company having been wound-up at the High Court, and all staff released, a new corporate structure was proposed, and preparations made to reopen the school from September 2020.
 The plans envisaged a new operating company, working with the Headfort Trust and a UK trust acting to support fundraising as well meantime.
 Kevin Allwright, former principal of Aravon School, Bray, was appointed as Head for the proposed relaunch.
 In August 2020 it was announced that with reasonable subscription for places, the school would reopen in September 2020, and it did so, with, as of 2021, 51 day pupils and 10 boarders.

 Pupils

 Headfort caters for both day and boarding pupils from the ages of four to thirteen.
 In 2002 the school started a Montessori school division, which catered to children from the age of three to six.

+In September 2024 the school extended boarding age to 15 years old with children from the age of 10 being the youngest.